Can you convert CUC to USD upon return?

 How much money should I bring to Cuba?

-What is the Currency in Cuba?
+What is the currency in Cuba?

-How do exchange money in Cuba?
+Where and how do exchange money in Cuba?

-Can I use my Credit Card or Traveler’s Checks?
+Can I use my credit card or Traveler’s Checks?

 Tipping in Cuba